Website Manager

 2) If the attacking team plays the ball over the defending team’s end line, a “goal kick” is awarded.
 A goal kick is taken from anywhere inside the goal area (small box) by any player on the defending team.
 The goal kick is ‘in play’ once it is kicked and clearly moves.
 No opponents are allowed inside the penalty area until the ball is in play.

-4) In the event of an inadvertent (in the opinion of the referee) handball in the penalty area, play may continue.
-A deliberate hand ball in the box results in a “penalty kick” which is a free kick taken from the penalty spot.
-In DYAA, GENERALLY only a flagrant foul or handball in the penalty area will result in a penalty kick, at the sole discretion of the referee.
+2) In the event of an inadvertent (in the opinion of the referee) handball in the penalty area, the referee may allow play to continue.
+A handball in the penalty area considered to be deliberate by the referee results in a penalty kick which is a free kick taken from the penalty spot.
+In DSA at this age level, only a flagrant foul or handball in the box will result in a penalty kick.

-5) When a player is taking a penalty kick, all other players must be outside the penalty area and behind the penalty mark.
+3) When a player is taking a penalty kick, all other players must be outside the penalty area and behind the penalty mark.
 For all other awarded free kicks, defending players must be at least 10 yards away from the where the ball is being kicked.
-The team taking the any non-penalty kick can be as close to the ball as they want to be.
+The team taking any non-penalty kick can be as close to the ball as they want to be.

-6) A player is in an offside position if, while in the attacking half of the field, he/she is a) not in possession of the ball, and b) closer to the opposing goal line than both the ball and the 2nd last opponent when a teammate last touches the ball.
+4) A player is in an offside position if, while in the attacking half of the field, he/she is a) not in possession of the ball, and b) closer to the opposing goal line than both the ball and the 2nd last opponent when a teammate last touches the ball.
 Offside is only called when the offside player then a) plays or attempts to play the ball, b) interferes w/ an opponent or c) if the offside player gains any advantage from his offside position in the sole opinion of the referee.
 An “indirect kick” (ie. the team can’t score without the ball having first been touched by another player) is awarded where the player is called for an offside violation.

-8) “Direct kicks” are awarded at the site of the infraction for handballs, tripping, kicking, pushing, holding, violently charging, or impeding an opponent with contact.
+6) “Direct kicks” are awarded at the site of the infraction for handballs, tripping, kicking, pushing, holding, violently charging, or impeding an opponent with contact.
 A player kicking the ball while he/she is on the ground if other players are near the ball is considered to be creating a “dangerous play,” as is a player high-kicking in proximity of—but not making contact with--any other player.
-Restart is an indirect kick
+Restart is an indirect kick.

-10) A “dropped ball” is awarded at the spot of last touch whenever the ref is uncertain of possession, after an injury stoppage, or when the ball strikes a ref—remains in play—and either changes possession, a goal is scored, or a goal scoring opportunity is created.
+8) A “dropped ball” is awarded at the spot of last touch whenever the ref is uncertain of possession, after an injury stoppage, or when the ball strikes a ref—remains in play—and either changes possession, a goal is scored, or a goal scoring opportunity is created.
 The dropped ball is awarded at the spot it touched the ref to the team that last touched it before it struck the ref.
 If, when play was stopped, the ball was in the penalty area—or was last touched in the penalty area—the dropped ball goes to the defending goalkeeper.

-11) Slide tackling is not permitted.
+9) Slide tackling is not permitted.

-12) Intentionally heading the ball is NOT permitted, and the restart is an ‘indirect kick’ .
+10) Intentionally heading the ball is NOT permitted, and the restart is an ‘indirect kick’ .